-Mold is certainly one of those societal villains that we have been taught to avoid from young children.
+Mold is certainly one of those societal villains that we have been taught to avoid since we were young children.
 The common remedies to stop mold: don’t leave bread out in the sun, keep your things dry, take the damp towel outside when wet, and many many more.
-Interestingly, when I asked my friend what his first thought was when presented with the word “mold” he replied, “I quickly think of furry, green fungi that grows on bread left out in the sun too long.”
-True, this is a correct overall assessment of mold, but when our houses are dealt the blow of water damage, it is very necessary to truly understand its origins, characteristics and consequences.
+Interestingly, when I asked my friend what his first thought was when presented with the word “mold” he replied, “I quickly think of furry, green fungus that grows on bread left out in the sun too long.”
+True, this is a correct overall assessment of mold, but when our houses are dealt the blow of water damage, it is very necessary to truly understand its origins, characteristics, and consequences.

 - Nasal congestion and irritation